reactgular/logger/README.md

 Options such as `enabled` can be passed to the module as the second argument in the `forRoot` method.
 When `enabled` is set to *false* the log service gets replaced with a tiny *proxy* service and outputs nothing.

-It's important that you add `LoggerModule.forRoot()` at the root of your modules.
+It's important for you add `LoggerModule.forRoot()` at the root of your modules.

 ## LoggerConfig